xenosl/Easy-gRPC/README.md

 ### Proto/RPC code auto-generation

 To make use of gRPC services or Protobuf messages, a proto file is required to define the RPC services and protocol messages, generate the corresponding RPC services and messages code through the protoc executable and the corresponding gRPC plug-in, and use the generated code to implement custom logic.
 Doing the work described above manually is undoubtedly cumbersome and error-prone.
-For this reason, the library provides the corresponding CMake function to automatically complete it.
+The library provides a CMake function to automatically complete the work.
 Here's an example of typical usage of the CMake function:

 ```cmake